-Our supply chain activities are guided by our Code of Conduct, Supplier Requirements and our Corporate Responsibility Policy.
-Outokumpu is also committed to the Modern Slavery Act.
-We also take into account the OECD Due Diligence Guidance for Responsible Supply Chain.
-We have also started to implement the UN Guiding Principles on Business and Human Rights into our operations and supply chain.
+Outokumpu's supply chain activities are guided by our Supplier Code of Conduct, Supplier Requirements and our Corporate Responsibility Policy.
+We are committed to the Modern Slavery Act and take into account the OECD Due Diligence Guidance for Responsible Supply Chain.
+We have started to implement the UN Guiding Principles on Business and Human Rights into our operations and supply chain.

 All Outokumpu suppliers will have to commit and comply with following requirements:

-- Code of Conduct: All suppliers and subcontractors are expected to comply with our Code of Conduct or similar standards.
-Outokumpu's Code of Conduct covers the following topics: Ethical principles, Health and safety, Sustainability and environment, Fair employment practices, Compliance with the law, Corporate governance, Protection of company assets and information, Sales and marketing practices, Purchasing practice and Financial integrity.
+- Supplier Code of Conduct: All suppliers and subcontractors are expected to comply with our Supplier Code of Conduct or similar standards.
+Outokumpu's Supplier Code of Conduct covers the following topics: Safe and healthy workplace, Sustainable future, Human rights and dignity, and Good corporate citizenship.

 - Outokumpu’s general terms and conditions